Associate Professor of Italian

 Translation and transculturation

-She has also invited national and international guest speakers in Italian Film Studies and Comparative Cultures at Connecticut College, and has organized and chaired panels at national and international conferences.
+She chaired the department for the three-year term from 2006–2009, and has been reconfirmed as chair for 2013-2016.
+She has also served on several committees at the College, including the Academic and Administrative Procedures Committee, the Study Away Committee and the Educational Planning Committee.
+She has invited national and international guest speakers in Italian Film Studies and Comparative Cultures to the College, and has organized and chaired panels at national and international conferences.

 View the Italian studies department website.